 - Continue to ensure that our contractual arrangements with our suppliers for any higher-risk expenditure categories are robust and transparent

 Supplier adherence to our values

-We will carry out regular reviews of existing systems and business relationships to ensure that those within our supply chains comply with our values, and that our obligations under the Modern Slavery Act 2015 are reflected throughout our supply chains.
+We will continue to carry out reviews of existing commercial relationships to ensure that suppliers and partners comply with our values and our obligations under the Modern Slavery Act 2015.
 These will include:

-- Engaging with our suppliers, contractors, associates and business partners via our procurement process and day-to-day activities to convey our Policy and to gain an understanding of the measures implemented by them to ensure modern slavery is not occurring within their business;
+- Engaging with our suppliers, contractors, associates and business partners via our contract management meetings and communications to convey our Policy and to gain undertakings to ensure modern slavery is not occurring within their business

 Communication and Training

-We will review and update this Statement and our Policy on an annual basis to ensure they reflect our ongoing commitment.
+We will review and update this Statement and our Policy on an annual basis to ensure it reflects our ongoing commitment.